dataware-tools/app-template-vite/README.md

 yarn dev
 ```

-Open http://localhost:3000/{homepage} with your browser to see the result.
+Open http://localhost:3000/{basePath} with your browser to see the result.

-(If you configured `homepage` property of `package.json` to `app-template-nextjs` , you should open http://localhost:3000/app-template-nextjs)
+(If you configured `basePath` property of `package.json` to `app-template-vite` , you should open http://localhost:3000/app-template-vite)

 You can start editing the page by modifying `pages/*.tsx`, `components/*.tsx`.
 The page auto-updates as you edit the file.